Music of Indiana: Punk rock

-In Indianapolis, a vibrant 1970s punk rock and new wave scene existed, including Latex Novelties, Joint Chiefs of Staff, and Dow Jones and the Industrials (from West Lafayette).
+In Indianapolis, a vibrant 1970s punk rock and new wave scene existed.
+Artists involved in the scene included Latex Novelties, Joint Chiefs of Staff, and Dow Jones and the Industrials (from West Lafayette).
 One of the most influential Indiana punk bands was The Gizmos, from Bloomington, who spawned a thriving local alternative scene that included the likes of Amoebas in Chaos and The Dancing Cigarettes.
 Later, a hardcore punk and alternative rock band from Indianapolis called the Zero Boys became the single most important punk band ever to arise from the state.
 The Zero Boys started trying to make a local hardcore scene after seeing the Dead Kennedys in Chicago.
 Paul Mahern of the Zero Boys led the effort, and founded Affirmation Records, releasing several compilations and recordings from Articles of Faith (from Chicago) and local band Killing Children before going out of business.
 Indianapolis/Bloomington is home to post-hardcore/emo band Split Lip/Chamberlain who helped influence other emo contemporaries in the midwest such as Braid and The Get Up Kids.
 The Ataris formed in Anderson in the mid-90s by Anderson native Kristopher Roe.